qcxiew/fund-subredeem-forecast-llm/README.md

 3. Publish results
    - after model training, auto publish predict result and copy the result files from `tmp/result_pred/` back into the project-level `result_pred/` directory for easy access.

+Project Overview
+Long-term subscription and redemption prediction of fund products for AFAC2025 Problem Task, implemented in PyTorch with LLM-based financial feature engineering and an automated time-series forecasting pipeline.

+Goal in this project is to build a practical solution via auto/AI agent that:
+- Uses large language models (LLMs) to construct financial features, as required by the task;
+- Combines these features with classical and deep time-series models;
+- Produces competitive predictions of fund subscription and redemption volumes over a future horizon.
+From the service provider perspective, accurate subscription/redemption forecasts can support liquidity management decisions, reducing capital costs caused by platform pre-funding; and reveal capital flows across sectors, enabling targeted early-warning and operational strategies to mitigate AUM loss.
+From the user/investor perspective, these forecasts help institutions and investors prepare trades and lock positions in advance; reduce return frictions and improve users’ perceived return experience when combined with investment research and intervention strategies.
+This repository focuses on the code and modeling solution.